Newspapers

 Everything is clear in my heart

-Many people like to talk about her "singing" (yes, she screams) or give their opinion about how she alienated John from his mates and first wife.
-It's like reducing a master artist to a simple brush stroke - "Oh yes, Picasso, he had terrible teeth."
-I didn't know much about Yoko until I went to a play called The Yoko Ono Project in 2000.
-Toronto actress Jean Yoon wanted to reclaim Yoko's name.
+Many people like to talk about her "singing" (yes she screams) or give their opinion about how she alienated John from his mates and first wife.
+It's like reducing a master artist to a simple brush strike – "Oh yes Picasso, he had terrible teeth."

 Through her play, I discovered Yoko was born into a strict, wealthy Japanese family.
 Women at the time weren't expected to have their own careers, let alone one as a multi-disciplinary artist.
 After getting a degree in philosophy at a Tokyo university, Yoko took a divergent path from her family.
-She went on to study music in New York.
-She married and divorced twice before meeting John.
-Soon after Yoko and John hooked up officially, there were comparisons to Linda, Paul McCartney's wife, who died in 1998 of breast cancer.
-Linda came on the scene the same time as Yoko.
-Linda is described as more "affable," and therefore, the "anti-Yoko."
-Even the esteemed liberal magazine, the Village Voice, compared her to a Dragon Lady.
+She went to study music in New York.
+From there she married and divorced twice.

-In a Watch magazine article about her 1996 CD, Rising, the reviewer suggested John's killer "could have saved us all a lot of grief by just aiming one foot to the right."
 The violence in this statement is reprehensible.
 Yoko watched the person she loved slaughtered in front of her.
-She had to hold his dying body as life drifted from him.
-For the reviewer to utter this wish is a hate crime.
-Yoko didn't fit the stereotype of rock star girlfriend/wife.
-She had to stay unassuming - as submissive as a geisha.
+She had to hold is dying body as life drifted from him.
+For the reviewer to utter this wish is tantamount to a hate crime.

-She had guts to stick it out.
-She kept quiet and didn't answer her critics.
-Instead, Yoko plowed through in her own fashion - still screaming, still making art and still talking about love and peace.
 She has withstood her detractors with a dignity that transcends all the small-minded hate heaped on her.
-I finally met Yoko in 2002 when the Art Gallery of Ontario put on a retrospective of her work titled Yes Yoko Ono.
-Cindy and I bought tickets to her talk.
+I finally met Yoko in 2002 when the Art Gallery of Ontario put on a retrospective of her work titled "Yes, Yoko Ono" Cindy and I procured tickets to her talk.

 Her presence imbued the room with peace and tranquility.

 At the end of her lecture, she gave us blue puzzle pieces and said they were fragments of the sky broken up on Sept.
 11 when the Twin Towers fell.
 Yoko urged us to get together in New York four years later to put the sky back together.
-One of Yoko's famous sayings is "I thought art was a verb, not a noun."
-She lives it.
-Yoko, you rock.
-John knew that.
-It's in the words he left behind:

 After all is really said and done